 Some budget handsets are less able to handle heavier duty apps due to their lower memory capacities and less powerful processors.
 Android Go, however, means that those who buy the low-end Android handsets, whether that be in developing countries or those with a lower budget, are offered a better overall experience.

-Google has said that all devices with 1GB of RAM or less will get the Android Go configuration, starting with Android Oreo.
-It also said that, moving forward, every Android release will have an Android Go configuration.
-In February 2018, Google confirmed that Android Go - for the Android Oreo release - is called Android Oreo (Go edition).
+Google initially said that all devices with 1GB of RAM or less will get the Android Go configuration, starting with Android Oreo.
+It also said at the time that, moving forward, every Android release will have an Android Go configuration.
+That's changed a little now with Android 11.
+Phones with 2GB or less are now the barrier for entry.

 Google says that 80-per cent of entry-level phones now run the Go edition of Android.

 Which phones run Android Go?

 There are a number of manufacturers who build affordable Android Go edition devices.
 They include:

 - ZTE Blade L8